Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/network-update-loop-system/index.md

 After injection, the player loops follows these stages.
 The player loop executes the `Initialization` stage and that invokes `NetworkUpdateLoop`'s `RunNetworkInitialization` method which iterates over registered `INetworkUpdateSystems` in `m_Initialization_Array` and calls `INetworkUpdateSystem.NetworkUpdate(UpdateStage)` on them.

-In all stages, it iterates over a static array and calls the `NetworkUpdate` method over `INetworkUpdateSystem` interface, and the pattern is repeated.
+In all `NetworkUpdateStages`, it iterates over a static array and calls the `NetworkUpdate` method over `INetworkUpdateSystem` interface, and the pattern is repeated.

 <Mermaid chart={`
 	graph LR;